picoAUDIO

 What's It Sound Like!?

-The following audio files have been recorded from the picoAUDIO’s headphone jack using a Native Instruments DAC connected to a PC.
-The files have not been processed in any way other than to trim the start and end of the files.
+The following audio files were recorded from the picoAUDIO's headphone jack using a Native Instruments DAC.
+They have not been processed in any way other than trimming the start and end.
 They are indicative of the audio quality achieved by the board.

 Stereo Channel Test